Calling all backyard gardeners and those of you aspiring to grow your own vegetables!

 1. Pre-Order Online.
-Place an order below for the transplants that you want, and we will have them ready for pickup at the Farmers Market of your choice on the date you select.
-We have limited varieties available for delivery.
+Place an order below for the transplants that you want, and we will have them ready for pickup at the Farmers Market or delivered with your CSA share (login before purchasing).
 If you want to see our complete transplant selection, please visit our on-farm transplant sale at 4008 River Road, (Garfield Texas), on March 5th or March 12th.
 We will also be having an Organic Gardening Workshop on March 12th.

 2. At all of the farmers markets we attend, between early March and April 19th, we will have a selection of certified organic transplants to chose from.